Table of Contents

 The SAP Center at San Jose – formerly known as the H.P.
 Pavilion, Compaq Center At San Jose, and originally known as the San Jose Arena – opened in 1993 to serve as San Jose’s sports and entertainment venue.
 Its primary tenant is the National Hockey League’s San Jose Sharks, who play from the fall until spring of the following year.
 Because of this, fans of the Sharks often refer to the arena as the “Shark Tank.”

-Over the years, the “Tank” has hosted the Ringling Brothers/Barnum & Bailey Circus, figure skating and gymnastics tours, music concerts, mixed martial arts, and numerous “professional” wrestling events seen on cable and pay-per-view television.
+Over the years, the “Tank” has hosted the Ringling Brothers/Barnum & Bailey Circus, figure skating and gymnastics tours, music concerts, and other events seen on television and streaming media.

 Famous events held at the arena throughout its history: